simonmichael/hledger/hledger/hledger.m4.md

   assets:euros        €100
 ```

-hledger offers a more convenient @/@@ "cost notation" as an alternative:
+hledger offers a more convenient notation:
-instead of equity postings, you can write the "conversion rate" or "transacted price" after a posting amount.
+instead of equity postings, you can write `@ UNITPRICE` or `@@ TOTALPRICE` after a posting amount,
-hledger docs generically call this "cost", whether buying or selling.
+recording the transacted price or conversion rate.
-("cost" is an overloaded and generic term here, but we still use it for historical reasons.
-"Transacted price" is more precise.)
+(hledger docs generically call this a "cost", whether buying or selling, though "cost" is an overloaded word.

-It can be written as either `@ UNITPRICE` or `@@ TOTALPRICE`.
+"Transacted cost" or "transacted price" is more precise.)

-Eg you could write the above as:
+So you could write the above as:

 ```journal
 2026-01-01 buy euros